Happily freezing my feet off at -22°C during the annual winter market held within the Arctic Circle.

 Jokkmokk is a small town of about 2000 people, located in the Swedish Lapland and just inside the Arctic circle.
 Its main attraction is the Jokkmokk Winter market, which has been held annually on the first Thursday of every February for more than 400 years.
 Considering it is held in the middle of nowhere in the Swedish north at temperatures usually well below -20°C, it is actually quite large and draws an increasing amount of visitors every year.

-Since it is a market, its main focus is on the sale of traditional local products, such as reindeer hides and bone trinkets, seal skin shoes, handmade jewelry, ceramics, quilts etc., as well as leather goods and food (moose and reindeer meat, all sorts of fish eatables, local berry jams and so on).
+Since it is a market, its main focus is on the sale of traditional local products, such as reindeer hides and bone trinkets, seal skin shoes, handmade jewellery, ceramics, quilts etc., as well as leather goods and food (moose and reindeer meat, all sorts of fish eatables, local berry jams and so on).
 It is definitely not a place for hardcore vegans, as most of the products are made by the Sami families with a longstanding reindeer herding tradition and they really know how to use all parts of the animals.

 The market was created at the request of king Karl IX in 1605, in order to control the economy of the Lappmarken (an early name for the northern parts of Sweden, inhabited by the Sami people).
 I got to visit the 2019 edition of the winter market together with my mother, who came to visit me while I was studying in Sweden.
 We took the train from Luleå, which took us to the very cute train station at Murjek, where we boarded the bus to Jokkmokk.
 Since we took the early morning train, the sun was rising on the way to Jokkmokk and the scenery was beyond breathtaking.
 Whoever said pictures taken through a moving bus window cannot look pretty?